maxobaxo/word-frequency/README.md

 By Max Scher

 ## Description
+This silex web application returns the number of times a word appears in a given string.
+The user can input both the word and string of words to check.
+The program checks for full word matches only.

 ## Setup
+* Open GitHub site on your browser: https://github.com/maxobaxo/word-frequency
+* Select the green dropdown menu to clone this repository.
+* Copy the link for the GitHub repository.
+* Open Terminal on your computer.
+* In Terminal, perform the following steps:
+    * type 'cd desktop' and press enter
+    * type 'git clone' then paste the repository link, and press enter
+    * type 'cd address-book-2.0' to access the path on your computer
+    * type 'composer install' in terminal to download dependencies
+    * type 'cd web' to enter the web folder
+    * type 'php -S localhost:8000' to open local server
+* In your browser, enter the url 'localhost:8000' to view the webpage.
+* Enter in a word and a string to search, then click "get 'em".

 ## Specifications
 1. It can return how frequently a target word occurs within a given string.